 The Market

-The market was open so we made a few stops there to round out the few things we’d forgotten.
-There are cool camping games to buy and RV essentials so no worries if you forget your stuff too.
-It’s very well stocked and you can even buy Campland on the Bay souvenirs.
-They also serve coffee here and it was good and much needed!
+The market is perfect to find the things we’d forgotten.
+There are cool camping games to buy and RV essentials, so no worries if you forget your stuff, too.
+It’s very well stocked, and you can even buy Campland on the Bay souvenirs.
+They also serve coffee here, and it was good and much needed!

 Ice Cream Parlor